The Rise of the Chief Marketing Technologist

 The keys to the technological kingdom

 Last week CIO looked at this same issue.
-The message of CIO is essentially the same as Pattek’s: climb aboard the technology train, or it’s leaving without you.
+The message of the CIO is essentially the same as Pattek’s: climb aboard the technology train, or it’s leaving without you.

-The Gartner study, released in January 2012, found that within four years, CMOs will have more tech buying power than CIOs do.
+The Gartner study, released in January 2012, found that CMOs will have more tech buying power within four years than CIOs do.
 In other words, the rise of technology within the marketing field is not really about marketers glumly accepting a new responsibility.
 It’s about marketers (at least those marketers who have proven their technological expertise) attaining greater control over the tech side of the company.

 In the article, Rona Borre, founder of Instant Technology (a consulting and placement firm), mentions that she doesn’t think the “traditional” marketer exists anymore.
 Concurring with Pattek, she sees the CMO position as drawing on some of the skills and expertise of the CIO – a nuance that is worth addressing.